fnproject/fn/examples/tutorial/hello/go/README.md

 ## Create your Function

-1. Create an empty directory called `hello` and `cd` into it.
-1. Create a source file for your Go function: `func.go`.
+1. Change into the directory where you want to create your function.
-1. Add the following code to the file.
+1. Run the following command to create a boilerplate Go function: `fn init --runtime go hello`
+    * A directory named `hello` is created with several files in it.
+1. Open the generated `func.go` file and you will see the following source code.

 ```go
 package main